 HOW TO MAKE RSO TOPICALS

-Don’t want to buy RSO from a dispensary?
-No problem!
-Making topicals with RSO couldn’t be easier.
-All you’ll need are a few simple ingredients and cooking tools.
+Provided you’re using reputable RSO from a dispensary, making your own topicals with it couldn’t be easier.
+All you’ll need are a few simple ingredients and cooking tools:

 THINGS YOU’LL NEED: